RZulu54/ChessBrainVB/README.md

 # ChessBrainVB
-Chess engine with GUI for Excel / Word / Powerpoint VBA - plus edition for UCI/Winboard+SMP: win32 engine with playing strength of 3150 ELO (4 CPU)
+Chess engine with GUI for Excel / Word / Powerpoint VBA - plus edition for UCI/Winboard+SMP: win32 engine with playing strength of 3150 ELO (4 CPU).

 There are two ways to use this chess engine: